-- Clothing with text, slogans, or logos/emblems is acceptable as long as clothing does not depict...
+- Clothing with text, slogans, or logos/emblems is acceptable if clothing does not depict:

 - Profanity or explicit language

 - Violence or weapons

 - Illegal substances, smoking, or alcohol

 - Sexualized imagery or references

 - Overly graphic or frightening imagery

 - Warm-weather clothing is appropriate with the following exceptions: very short shorts or skirts (should be at least fingertip length), halter tops or tank tops with spaghetti straps, tops exposing the midriff or immodest display of undergarments.

 - Items of dress that disrupt the educational process and climate are inappropriate.
-Some

-examples include distracting hats, bandanas, costumes, etc., unless for an approved
+Some examples include distracting hats, bandanas, costumes, etc., unless for an approved activity.

-activity.

 - Footwear must be worn by all students.
 Flip flops and backless shoes are discouraged.
 Students will not be allowed to participate in gym classes without appropriate footwear.
 "Wheelie shoes" are not permitted.
+Steel toed boots are not permitted.